Will fact finderSearch for unclaimed moneys

 The overriding principle to be observed by ACAT in making such appointments is that person to be protected must have impaired decision-making ability.

-The Public Trustee will consult with the Protected Person, the family, guardian or carer/s as specified by ACAT, to ensure that available funds and resources are used to benefit the well-being and lifestyle of the Protected Person.
+The Public Trustee and Guardian will consult with the Protected Person, the family, guardian or carer/s as specified by ACAT, to ensure that available funds and resources are used to benefit the well-being and lifestyle of the Protected Person.

 The wishes and best interests of the Protected Person are respected at all times.